 Outside, paths not only lead to a central outdoors display but also follow special themes.
 The Creek Path uses the rich colours of the region and indicates the abundant channels and creek systems.
 The Diagonal Path is straight and reflects the era of European explorers and settlers.
 And the central display where the paths intersect is the Artesian Bore, highlighting the importance of artesian water to the region.

-At the Creek is open from October to March on weekdays from 9.00am to 5.00pm and from April to September the complex is additionally open on Saturdays and Sundays from 9.00am to noon.
-The interpretive centre has been built in such a way that even when the visitors centre is not manned, people are able to wander through the complex and access information from outdoor audio stations and at night via an outdoor video screen.
+The interpretive centre has been built in such a way that even when the visitors centre is not manned, people are able to wander through the complex and access information from outdoor audio stations.